-HTN risk up for african-american live kidney donorsNovember 6th, 2012 in Other
+HTN risk up for african-american live kidney donorsNovember 6, 2012 in Medicine & Health / Other

 (HealthDay)—African-American live kidney donors have a significantly increased risk of hypertension compared with non-donors, according to a study published online Oct.
 24 in the American Journal of Transplantation.

 To examine the risk of hypertension and kidney disease in donors, Mona D. Doshi, M.D., of Wayne State University in Detroit, and associates evaluated 103 African-American live kidney donors, who donated between 1993 and 2006 at two transplant centers, and 235 matched non-donors from the Coronary Artery Risk Development in Young Adults prospective cohort study.
 Donors and non-donors were followed for a mean of 6.8 or 6.4 years, respectively.